allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 #### OpBox Mobile Adapter
 We wanted to treat all rendering channels equally so we’re providing one REST API for retrieving page definitions from Core.
-Unfortunately mobile developers need the Core API to be accessible from public internet in a slightly different form.

-We’ve created a proxy (Mobile adapter) which transforms the Core API to the mobile friendly version.
+We’ve created an adapter which transforms the Core API to the mobile friendly version.
 Its main responsibilities are: converting JSON to more concise form, cutting out any mobile-irrelevant data, adding deep linking feature and filtering all boxes that are not supported on mobile app.

 #### OpBox Admin
 Simultaneously, we are developing an Admin application for page editors.